 Instead of just using any old paint that you find, talk to your hardware or paint stores about some of the benefits of using a more “all-natural” type of paint.
 Many paint ingredients such as benzene and methylene chloride have been known to cause diseases such as cancer.
 Staying away from those when you can, is great for you and your family’s health.

 When it comes to remodeling, buying new is often a great option, and it’s normally what homeowners want to do.
 New items can be made with sustainable materials and eco-friendly practices, however, buying used saves money and is much more earth-conscious.

-If you want to save money while remodeling, buying used is a great way to do it.
+If you want to save money when you remodel your home, buying used is a great way to do it.
 Used items often still have a lot of life left in them, and sometimes there’s nothing wrong with them at all.
 But finding the right items can be hard and takes some practice.
 With a little time and some luck, you can find great used items.
-Try looking at garage sales, getting out to the thrift stores early, or finding some second hand stores in your area.
+Try looking at garage sales, getting out to the thrift stores early, or finding some second-hand stores in your area.

 Install Energy-Efficient Appliances

 As with insulation, appliances are something that most homeowners don’t even think about when it comes to eco-friendly remodeling.
-At home, you use a lot of energy and resources, which older appliances can use a lot of
+At home, you use a lot of energy and resources, while older appliances can use a lot of.

-When remodeling, you’ll have the opportunity to pick out some new appliances a lot of times.
+When you remodel your home, you’ll have the opportunity to pick out some new appliances a lot of times.
 If you’re looking for eco-friendly options, look into some of the newer appliances on the market.
 Many modern appliances are highly efficient and don’t use nearly as much energy or water.